Letters to the Children - June's Alzheimer's - 8th Year - 2004

 The year 2004 was a transition year in which June traveled from the Middle Stages of Alzheimer's into the Late Stages of this disease .
 This resulted in the year being an especially hectic, sad and stressful time.
 To be sure, there were still days that presented enjoyable experiences but the days that I previously would call "Good Days," now took on a revised meaning of "Good."

 It was also a year in which some of my own personal health considerations provided a handicap in my day to day physical functioning and ability to care for June.
 I had an arthritic right hip that needed a full hip replacement.
 I injured the hip joint in an auto accident while I was in the military service in my younger years.
 I was sitting in the right front passenger position of a vehicle when it was struck on the same side door by another vehicle.
 I thought at the time I had made a good and quick recovery from the accident but apparently this was the start of an arthritic condition in that hip joint.
 (The hip pains were originally thought to be sciatica pains from low back disc degeneration which I also have.
 I was being prepared for back surgery when someone noted the clouded right hip joint on the X-rays.
 Because arrangements needed to be made for June's care during my surgery, the Hip Joint replacement was delayed until 23 February 2005, the following year.
-The surgeon who was to perform the replacement was Doctor Mark Heller.
+The surgeon who performed the replacement was Doctor Mark Heller.

 Because of the fast moving changes in June's Alzheimer's condition, I no longer used the periodic Letters to the Children in order to provide information to them on the condition of their mother.
 Most communications were by email or phone calls.
 Most emails were not saved except for a few that are reproduced below.
 This was a year of severe cognitive and personality changes in June.
 June who was a lady who never exhibited periods of anger, suddenly developed this unpleasant personality change.
 To further complicate matter's, my mother Ellen, living in Barron, Wisconsin (Approx. 100 miles away.) had been diagnosed with early stage Alzheimer's in January 2004.
 The diagnosis followed a period of time in which it was observed that my mother was having trouble with short term memory and handling her check book and other financial affairs.
 Mother's initial care was in an assisted living Home.
 However, after my mother fell and fractured her hip, she was transfered to the Barron Nursing Home where she remained until her death in 2007.
 Mother's care requirements in 2004, needed more of my attention then in the past...(This was one of the times that I wished I had some siblings to assist me.)